 (4) Where a resolution comes within subsection (3)(b), section 3B(5), (6) and (7) do not apply.

-[Section 3CA inserted by No. 61 of 1996 s.
+[Section 3CA inserted: No. 61 of 1996 s.
 7.]

 3D.
 Unfinancial proprietors may vote in certain cases

 Despite anything in the by-laws of the strata company, a proprietor is entitled to exercise his powers of voting on a matter requiring a unanimous resolution or a resolution without dissent even though all contributions payable in respect of his lot have not been duly paid or other moneys recoverable under the Act by the strata company from him have not been paid.